• Skip to main content

 • spending time with other people in a noisy environment (spinning class, dancing, martial arts)

-• spending time doing art, or doing “cozy hobbies” (colouring, video games, crafts), reading
+• spending time doing art, or doing “cozy hobbies” (colouring, video games, crafts), reading, time spent with your special interest

 • moving your body – gentle movements (yoga, stretching, pilates), or vigorous activities (weight training, running, dancing, boxing)